 THE GROWING STATE FOCUS ON QUALITY AND CONSISTENCY IN EARLY LEARNING

-What is QRIS?
+What is QRIS, now called QIS?
 It’s Michelin stars for preschools.
 As consumers, we check ratings system before choosing a hotel or movie.
 State QRIS programs provide that same service for parents looking at early learning.

 It’s part of an effort to raise standards in early learning nationwide.
 Quality impacts learning outcomes.

 And parents are well aware that quality and educational content in early learning varies widely.
 But grading information is hard to find.
 They can ask questions, but generally they rely on word of mouth, online reviews and accreditation standards.

 Quality Rating and Improvement System (QRIS) is a rating or stars system to raise standards and create uniformity state-wide.

 QRIS is a national movement, but decisions on how to define quality and implementation is state by state.
 For instance, the Washington State QRIS is Early Achievers, the New York program is QUALITYstarsNY.

 Most states use a star or point system, assessing school quality in these categories:

 · curriculum and assessment